BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-Although every application will have it’s own unique interface, there are some elements that are beneficial to keep consistent across applications that overall improve user experience.
-This includes things like naming conventions, icons, unit formatting, etc. We have many suggestions throughout this design guide to help you.
+Although every application will have it’s own unique interface, there are certain elements that are beneficial to keep consistent across applications, in order to improve the overall user experience.
+This includes things like [naming conventions](/guide/glossary/), [icons](https://bitcoinicons.com), [unit formatting](/guide/payments/units-and-symbols/), etc. We have many suggestions throughout this design guide to help you.

 </div>